About Happy Hollow

 - Strengthening family values by experiencing a cooperative living environment

 Since these goals for growth are universally applicable, Happy Hollow Camp will also provide programs and services to other groups and persons of all ages, year round, with specific emphasis on outdoor education, persons with special health needs, and programs which strengthen the family unit.
 Majority of campers come from financially disadvantaged families that live in the United Way of Central Indiana demographic area, foster children from the state of Indiana, and children with moderate to serve asthma from the state of Indiana.
-For 62 years Happy Hollow Children’s Camp has provided this opportunity and will continue to do so for the next 60 years with the support of individuals, corporations and foundations.
+For over 60 years Happy Hollow Children’s Camp has provided this opportunity and will continue to do so for the next 60 years with the support of individuals, corporations and foundations.
 Today, Happy Hollow has grown in area and in the number of campers served.
 In 2004, forty-six acres of land were acquired, bringing the camp’s total acreage to 822.
 The mission of the camp has remained the same – its scope and ability to impact the lives of needy children has grown tremendously.
 Among the camp’s many accomplishments, the following are the greatest sources of pride:

 - There have only been four Camp Directors in the history of Happy Hollow, allowing the camp to provide consistent, high-quality programming.
 The current Executive Director has been with Happy Hollow for 32 years.